To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 Can I use my credit card to send money to Indonesia from Australia?

 Yes.
 It’s possible to fund a money transfer to Indonesia with a credit card, but there are considerations.
-Most banks will classify such purchases as the equivalent of cash and charge the cash advance interest rate and cash advance fee.
+For example, most banks will classify such purchases as the equivalent of cash and charge the cash advance interest rate and cash advance fee.

 Can I send cryptocurrency to Indonesia from Australia?